Jan Stæchmann

 Jan Stæchmann (born 5 June 1966 in Kolding, Denmark) is a former professional motorcycle speedway rider and manager of the Danish national team.
+He earned 13 caps for the Denmark national speedway team.

 Career

+In 1991, he won the British League Division Two Riders Championship, held on 14 September at Brandon Stadium.

 He led Denmark to the 2006 Speedway World Cup and 2008 Speedway World Cup, as well as the 2010 U21 Team World Championship.

+In the British leagues he most notably rode for Wolverhampton Wolves but also rode for Long Eaton Invaders, Hull Vikings, Oxford Cheetahs and Stoke Potters.

 Joined commercial rights holders BSI Speedway (IMG) on their media production team as broadcast co-commentator for 2011 and 2012.
 He had a short stint as team manager for Swindon Robins at end of 2011, and Peterborough Panthers 2012 until mid 2013.

 Works freelance for Danish TV station TV3 Sport whom he joined in 2014, as broadcast commentator on Speedway Grand Prix and Speedway World Cup.

 Member of FIM's Track Racing Bureau since 2013.